 Note: Several states have laws that place more restrictions on the use of criminal records than does federal law.
 Additional information is available at State and Local Background Check Laws.

 How Do I Find A Reputable Background Check Company?There are significant differences between background check companies and their products.
-The gold standard for background check firms is to be accredited by the NAPBS (National Association of Professional Background Screeners).
-To become accredited, a firm must pass a rigorous on-site audit, conducted by an independent auditing firm, of its policies and procedures as they relate to six critical areas: consumer protection, legal compliance, client education, product standards, service standards, and general business practices.
+The mission of the National Association of Professional Background Screeners (NAPBS®) is to promote ethical business practices, promote compliance with the Fair Credit Reporting Act and foster awareness of issues related to consumer protection and privacy rights within the background screening industry.
 For more information about how to identify quality firms, see Free Resources That Help Identify Reputable Background Check Companies.

 How To Pass A Criminal Background Check For Employment?The most important advice is to be honest about your history (a failed background check will usually be the result if you make false claims).
 Read the instructions and questions on the Job Application and any consent forms carefully.
 Answer the questions accurately and fully.
 Ask for clarification if something is not clear.
 If you have something negative in your record, bring it up in the interview.
 A frank explanation of past problems will give you the chance to tell your side of the story, explain what you learned from the experience, and show how your subsequent actions demonstrate you are a changed person.
 Few jobs and employers require an absolutely clean record to be hired.
 Most employers can and do consider how long ago a problem occurred and whether the problem has any bearing on the position being considered.
 For a more complete discussion, see How to Pass a Background Check.